Plavni, Kaliningrad Oblast

 Plavni (Плавни, Pławiszki) is a rural settlement in Ozyorsky District of Kaliningrad Oblast, Russia, close to the border with Poland.
 It is located in the historic region of Masuria.

-According to the 2021 census, the village had a population of 95, 46.3% Russian, 42.1% Armenian and 3.2% Belarusian.

 Initially following World War II, in 1945, the village passed to Poland as Pławiszki, however, it was eventually annexed by the Soviet Union and renamed to Plavni.

+Demographics

+Distribution of the population by ethnicity according to the 2021 census: